 So here's the easy ice cream cake recipe that we made:

 We had some family over for two of our kids' birthdays, and instead of paying $70 for a big ice cream cake from a local bakery like we've done in the past (and who knows for sure about those ingredients), we just made it ourselves!
 Remember I told you our daughter loves being in the kitchen, well she did a lot of it herself and it turned out pretty yummy.
 I found this awesome decorating tool that actually worked very easily — much better than messy piping bags.
 As mentioned, it wasn't as pretty as a fancy bakery cake, and yeah, that aluminum pan was kind of cheesy, but it worked well and tasted great, so there you have it. 🙂

 Here's how we did it, and be sure to start early, or even a day or so ahead, to allow time for freezing between layers:

 - I bought a big aluminum pan from the store, 12×20 or so? — a little bigger than 2-9x13s together.
 Yes, aluminum is bad, but making a big birthday cake is pretty rare so I figured it was okay.
 (You could also just put parchment paper on the bottom so less food is touching aluminum.)

-- We made a basic vanilla cake recipe — any white cake will work, ours is enough for 3-8″ round pans…
+- We made a basic vanilla cake recipe with a tweak on which oil/fat to use–any white cake will work, ours is enough for 3-8″ round pans…

 Ice Cream Cake Recipe